flee1217/MATH471/README.txt

-README file for CS 471, Fall 2018, Frederick Lee
+README file for CS 471, Fall 2018, Aaron Segura & Frederick Lee

 -Homework directory naming is as follows:
   -HW* (where * is the index of the homework assignment)